CONTEXT

 Front-end development time was reduced by approximately 75%

-After creating the design system, I conducted brief, informal interviews with the developers to gauge its usefulness and overall impact on their workflow.
-Both developers shared that the system was incredibly beneficial and significantly improved their efficiency.
+After creating the design system, I conducted brief interviews with the developers to assess its impact.
+Both reported that it was beneficial and greatly improved their efficiency.

 Key metrics post launch